Khazrak/docker-tools-tricks/dockerfile/dockerfile.md

 **Explanation:**
 && in linux runs another command after the first has finished, if you only use one & then the commands are run at parallel.
 The \ is so we don’t have to write the command on one line (like a newline character).

+**Warning about Chown**
+If you chown -R in another RUN-COMMAND then it will se all the files it touches as changed and add this to the Image Layer (and total size).
+Ether chown -R in a combined RUN with the other commands or chown that specific subfolder or specific file.